The Permit Counter Becomes the Plan-Review Model

 That benefit matters because delay is not abstract.
 It can mean rent paid during rebuilding, cash tied up in a stalled job, staff time spent on incomplete submissions, or lawful housing units delayed by paperwork rather than design failure.

 But the same interface can harden inequality.
 A well-resourced architect may tune drawings to the model and learn the local machine grammar.
 A homeowner, immigrant contractor, rural builder, or small nonprofit developer may meet the same tool as another unexplained gate.
 If the model becomes practically required while remaining formally optional, the city has created a private threshold in front of a public permit.
+If the tool is paid, the threshold also becomes a fee-shaped advantage for applicants who can afford extra rounds of machine pre-review.

 The Record Problem